-- 118. Defendants Berman and Dimitrov participated in and directly benefited from the FSAM IPO under highly suspicious circumstances.
-As detailed above, defendants Berman and Dimitrov concealed the deteriorating credit quality of FSC's portfolio and delayed the recognition of write-downs and investment losses, and made improper statements that overstated the income generated by FSC's investments and the fair value of its portfolio, while simultaneously providing investors and the market with improper portrayals of FSC's business trends and expected performance.
-By engaging in this scheme, defendants Berman and Dimitrov were able to inflate the price per share in the FSAM IPO, which allowed them to reap cash payouts of \$44 million and \$9 million, respectively-over twice a much as they would have received had the IPO occurred after the truth about FSC's financial state was revealed.
-Accordingly, defendants Berman and Dimitrov face a substantial likelihood of liability for breaching their fiduciary duty of loyalty, rendering any demand upon them futile. - 119.
-Further, FSC admits in its February 5, 2015 Definitive Proxy Statement that defendants Berman, Dimitrov, and Owens, and non-defendant Khorana are not independent, according to "the definition of director independence set forth in the NASDAQ Listing Rules."
-Defendants Berman, Dimitrov, Owens, and non-defendant Khorana are in fact considered
+- 117. Defendants Berman and Dimitrov participated in and directly benefited from the FSAM IPO.6 As detailed above, Director Defendants Berman and Dimitrov concealed the deteriorating credit quality of FSC's portfolio and delayed the recognition of write-downs and investment losses, and made improper statements that overstated the income generated by FSC's investments and the fair value of its portfolio, while simultaneously providing investors and the market with improper portrayals of FSC's business trends and expected performance.
+By engaging in this scheme, defendants Berman and Dimitrov were able to inflate the price per share in the FSAM IPO to the detriment of FSC, which allowed them to reap cash payouts of \$44 million and \$9 million, respectively-over twice as much as they would have received had the IPO occurred after the truth about FSC's financial state was revealed.
+Accordingly, Director Defendants Berman and Dimitrov face a substantial likelihood of liability for breaching their fiduciary duty of loyalty, rendering any demand upon them futile. - 118.
+FSC stated in its February 5, 2015 Definitive Proxy Statement that Director Defendants Berman, Dimitrov, and Owens, and non-defendant Khorana are not independent, according to "the definition of director independence set forth in the NASDAQ Listing Rules."
+Director Defendants Berman, Dimitrov, Owens, and non-defendant Khorana are considered "interested persons due to their".